Jimdo Shop Review 2023: The Best Way to Create an Online Store?

-In Jimdo Creator you can browse through a list of your products on the sidebar menu under Shop > General – but only after you've added your first product.
-It isn't possible to add new products directly in the somewhat stale-looking product list, but only in the editor by adding a new content block.
+In Jimdo Creator you can scroll through a list of your products on the sidebar menu under Shop > General – but only after you've added your first product.
+It isn't possible to add new products directly to the somewhat stale-looking product list, but only through the editor by adding a new content block.

-Then, enter a title and a description for your product, add pictures, and finally, a price.
+Then, give your product a title and a description, add pictures, and finally, a price.
 Under Additional Options, you can also input the weight, quantity in stock, and estimated delivery time.
-It's also possible to add a brief description to your product(s) or categorize them using tags, both of which will only be shown on the product page.
+It's also possible to include a brief description for your product(s) or categorize them using tags, both of which will only appear on the product page.

-You can also add variations by clicking on the "+ Add Variation" button should you have different color or size options.
-Here too, it's possible to add individual prices, weights, estimated delivery times, and quantities in stock.
+In case you have different color or size options, you can add variants by clicking on the "+ Add Variation" button.
+Here too, it's possible to specify an item's price, weight, estimated delivery time, and quantity in stock.

-Unfortunately, your options for adding new products are somewhat limited.
-For example, each change is registered as a new product, meaning, that a color variation is seen identically to a size variation by the platform.
-This means that it isn't possible to add different characteristics on the product page, making product selection somewhat less intuitive for your clients.
+Unfortunately, the options for adding new products are somewhat limited.
+For example, each change is registered as a new product, and the platform will see color variations as being the same as size variations.
+This means that it isn't possible to add different characteristics on the product page, which makes product selection somewhat less intuitive for your clients.

-For example, if you offer a hoodie in three sizes and three colors, you'll need to create a variation for each size, and each color (or 9 variations in total) as opposed to 3 variations (for the colors) before adding sizes to each.
-Other online store building software does a much better job of this.
+For example, if you offer a hoodie in three sizes and three colors, you'll need to create a variant for each size, and each color (or 9 variations in total) as opposed to 3 variations (for the colors) before adding sizes to each.
+Other ecommerce software does a much better job of this.
 Oddly enough, so does Jimdo's Dolphin editor.

-In terms of product variations, Jimdo Creator's options are fairly limited.
+In terms of product variations, Jimdo Creator's approach isn't great.

-Similarly, product categories are also missing from Jimdo Creator.
-You can add tags to products and group them on your site, however, they won't be organized into defined collections, making it harder for your customers to purchase similar or related items.
-As a result, the service lacks some of the most important tools for not only creating a well-organized online store, but also one that is convenient for your customers to browse.
+Similarly, product categories aren't possible in Jimdo Creator.
+You can add tags to products and group them on your site, however, they won't be organized into collections.
+This makes it harder for your customers to purchase similar or related items.
+As a result, the service lacks some of the most important tools for not only creating a well-organized but also, a convenient online store.

 Jimdo's inventory options are very basic.
-You can manually edit your in-stock quantities here, and enter the text to be shown based on the quantity available.
-You can also set notifications for when your inventory dips below a certain amount.
-Here too, other ecommerce platforms offer more possibilities, such as the ability to hide products that are sold out.
+You can manually edit your in-stock quantities, and include text that will display based on the quantity available.
+You can also turn on notifications for when your inventory dips below a certain amount.
+Here too, other ecommerce platforms offer more options, such as the ability to hide products that are sold out.

-Jimdo allows you to set notifications for when a limited quantity of a product is available.
+Jimdo allows you to turn on notifications for when a limited quantity of a product is available.

-Unfortunately (we sure are saying that a lot in this review), Jimdo doesn't support the sale of digital products.
-To market something for download, you'll need to employ a fairly hefty workaround: For each file, you can create a password-protected sub-page and send customers a link and password after payment.
+Unfortunately, Jimdo doesn't support digital product sales.
+To market something for download, you'll need a fairly hefty workaround: For each file, you can create a password-protected sub-page and send customers a link and password after payment.
 This requires you to monitor every single transaction, whereas other platforms completely automate this process for you.

-Jimdo can definitely improve in a lot of areas relating to adding and managing products.
-What's surprising is that the tool designed for beginners, Jimdo Dolphin, offers more functionality and features than Jimdo Creator.
-At the same time, a store created using Jimdo Dolphin can only sell a limited number of goods (between 80 and 100) which means that users are caught between a bad choice, and a worse one; namely, put fewer goods up for sale, or create a shop that is less functional.
+Jimdo can definitely improve in many areas relating to adding and managing products.
+What's surprising is that Jimdo Dolphin offers more functionality and features than Jimdo Creator.
+At the same time, a store created using Jimdo Dolphin can only sell a limited number of goods (between 80 and 100) which means that users are caught between a bad choice, and a worse one: Either put up fewer goods for sale or create a shop that is less functional.

 Neither of these is a particularly 'good' option, and in crossing its wires, Jimdo does itself a serious disservice.